smilingbig/installation/README.md

 # Issue here with switching to zsh
 --
 # TODO
-# I should look into installing all deps in a single go, but in first run let's
+# I should look into installing alg deps in a single go, but in first run let's
 # just do them sequentially.
 install_package kitty
 --